Townsville City Deal

 The success of the Townsville City Deal is monitored through a suite of indicators that measure employment, economic activity and amenity.
 The tracking of these metrics provides an indication of the health of Townsville’s economy, progress against 2016 baseline figures, and where investments may need to be tailored to reflect emerging economic trends.
 This ongoing assessment is complemented by the monitoring of progress on individual commitments, in line with the Implementation Plan.

-Key City Deal commitments such as the North Queensland Stadium and the Haughton Pipeline project are clearly having a positive impact on the economy with improvements in jobs and youth unemployment rates.
+Key City Deal commitments such as the North Queensland Stadium are clearly having a positive impact on the economy with improvements in jobs and youth unemployment rates.
 There has also been noticeable improvement in new private investment, with an increase of over $70 million in the value of residential and non-residential building approvals for the year.

 Not all of the indicators have improved since the previous annual report and it is likely there will be ongoing variations from year to year.
 The City Deal is a 15-year plan for sustainable economic improvement, and the most important analysis will be to see positive trends emerge over the lifespan of the Deal.